Estimated reading time: 12 minutes

 (i) has been convicted in any court of a crime punishable by imprisonment for a term exceeding one year;”

 A crime punishable by imprisonment for a term exceeding one year is the definition of a Minnesota felony crime.
-So what matters is a conviction “punishable by imprisonment … exceeding one year.”
+So what matters is a conviction “punishable” by imprisonment … one year or more. (“Punishable” refers to the maximum possible imprisonment term, not the sentence the judge imposed.)

-So, for purposes of getting gun rights back after a felony “crimes of violence” conviction, a stay of imposition makes no difference at all.
+So, for purposes of getting gun rights back after a felony “crimes of violence” conviction, a “stay of imposition” makes no difference.

 It’s a term-of-art in criminal law.
-And it refers to one type of disposition (outcome) of a criminal charge.
+And it refers to one type of disposition (outcome) of a criminal case.

 Conditions

-A stay of adjudication is conditional.
+A “stay of adjudication” is conditional.
 So the defendant who agrees to this disposition must comply with the conditions the judge orders.
-But if the defendant violates a condition; the judge then accepts defendant’s pending guilty plea.
+But if the defendant violates a condition; the judge then “accepts” defendant’s previously offered guilty plea.
 And this results in adjudication or conviction.

 Restores?

-Yes, because a pending felony charge generally causes a temporary loss of gun rights, via conditions of pretrial release, statute, or conditions of a stayed disposition.
+Yes, because a pending felony charge may cause a temporary loss of gun rights, via conditions of pretrial release, statute, or conditions of a stayed disposition.
 A person has a pending felony charge until the court discharges them from the stay of adjudication, or otherwise dismisses the charge.

-So, a successful completion of a stay of adjudication ultimately restores gun rights, after the charge is ultimately dismissed without conviction.
+So, a successful completion of a “stay of adjudication” restores gun rights, after the charge is ultimately dismissed without conviction.

 Some lose their civil rights to firearms based on a conviction, after being a juvenile certified as an adult.